Mel Eves: Career

-1979-80 season

 Eves scored some keys goals during the 1979-80 season, including a particularly nice goal at Old Trafford in a 1-0 victory allowing Wolves to secure the double over Manchester United having beaten them at the Molineux 3-1 that season.

-In his own words, “We were the only team to do the double over United that season and the only away side to win at their place.
-We had a terrific away record at that time and stopped them winning the League title really as they finished second, two points behind Liverpool.”
+In his own words, "We were the only team to do the double over United that season and the only away side to win at their place.
+We had a terrific away record at that time and stopped them winning the League title really as they finished second, two points behind Liverpool."

 In an interview for local newspaper, Eves recalls.
 "I remember I played a one-two with John Richards just over 25 yards out, took a touch inside and hit it from just outside the box low to Gary Bailey's right, but he didn't really move and it fizzed into the net.
 The ground almost fell silent for a second as it was a case of 'what have Wolves done?' because it came a bit out of the blue."

 The victory that silenced the Old Trafford crowd was ceetwinly out of the blue.
 Wolves would not repeat the 1980 away win until 2022 when a Joao Moutinho goal secured their next away victory at Manchester United.
 Eves, who was commentating on the match atvthe time stated his pride in the Wolves performance that day noting that "Wolves had outplayed United, just as they had 42 years previously".

-Eves formed a partnership with several key players of the era including John Richards who was the clubs all time top scorer until Steve Bull surpassed his record.
+Eves formed a partnership with several key players of the era including John Richards who was the club's all time top scorer until Steve Bull surpassed his record.
 (Richards remains 2nd on this list whilst Eves sits 32nd).

-In Richards' words “Mel was one of the home-grown lads coming through at that time.
-As a Wolves fan as a boy, he was so proud to be part of it and determined to do well."

-“He played a full part when we won the League Cup..... and, of course, scored an important goal in the second leg of the semi-final at home to Swindon."
+"He played a full part when we won the League Cup..... and, of course, scored an important goal in the second leg of the semi-final at home to Swindon."

 That important goal was discussed when Eves was interviewed for Wolves based podcast The Wolfwhistle and he describes it as a lucky overhead kick from the edge of the box that "just sailed into the net" and would come just 7 days after the Manchester United game.

 The cup run would take Wolves to the final where Eves helped Wolves win silverware with Wolves' 1980 League Cup final triumph over then-European Cup holders Nottingham Forest at Wembley where he played the full 90 minutes.

-This result gave Wolves captain Emlyn Hughes the honour of completing the set of domestic accolades after he had captained his Liverpool sides to the English Football League title and FA Cup prior.

 Wolves finished the season in 6th place in the top tier.